RobinSchmidt/RS-MET-Research/ReadMe.txt

-This repo contains prototypes, experiments, collected information, code snippets and libraries from various sources for research and devlopment.
+This repo contains prototypes, experiments, collected information, code snippets and libraries from various sources for research and development.
 It's my main playground to try out new ideas which may or may not at some point be moved over into the main RS-MET repo depending on if and when I consider them generally useful and mature enough.
 This includes experimental signal processing algorithms but also stuff that I do in a more recreational mode such as mathematical art rendering and image